Sibbaldia tridentata: Description

 Its branches are herbaceous and pubescent, but its roots are woody.

 Its flowers are small and white, radial, and arranged in a compound bracteate cyme, having five sepals and five petals with several stamens and a few pistils.
 The individual flowers resemble flowers from the genus Potentilla.

-Its blooming period lasts two to three months, between June to August.
+Its blooming period lasts two to three months, between June and August.
 Eventually, the triangular sepals fold up and tiny, hairy brown seeds develop inside them.

+Taxonomy

+Sibbaldia tridentata was first described by William Aiton in 1789 as Potentilla tridentata.
+The name Potentilla retusa was published earlier, in 1780, but is a rejected name (nom. rej.), so names based on it, such as Sibbaldia retusa, are also rejected.

+In 1898, the species was placed in its own genus Sibbaldiopsis.
+The genus name Sibbaldiopsis comes from Sibbaldia and the suffix -opsis, meaning "resembling".
+In 2009, it was transferred to Sibbaldia.
+The transfer was supported in 2014, based on molecular phylogenetic evidence, although the authors of the study noted distinct morphological differences from other members of the genus.